-In the 1960’s Glenn Doman and Temple Fay discovered that severally brain injured children could learn how to read.
-After a while they realized that these brain injured children were not only reading, but they were doing it earlier and better then typical children.
+In the 1960s Glenn Doman and Temple Fay discovered that severely brain-injured children could learn how to read.
+After a while, they realized that these brain-injured children were not only reading, but they were doing it earlier and better than typical children.
 So they started using their method on all children and the results were nothing short of amazing.

-Once I learned that I could teach my child to read much earlier then kindergarten, I dove into researching about it.
+Once I learned that I could teach my child to read much earlier than kindergarten, I dove into researching it.
 That is when I found the BrillKids Forum and the Little Reader Program.
-Back in the 2007 before Facebook Groups were big, these were my people.
-30,000+ parents who wanted to teach their kids not only how to read early, but how to do math, play music, speak many languages.
+Back in 2007 before Facebook Groups were big, these were my people.
+30,000+ parents who wanted to teach their kids not only how to read early, but how to do the math, play music, speak many languages.
 All this new information was inspiring and overwhelming at the same time.

 This might sound like a lot, but it took very little of Wesley’s time.